 Through these personal stories, Ryan charts how in recent years the public attitude towards disabled people has transformed from compassion to contempt: from society’s ‘most vulnerable’ to benefit cheats.
 Crippled is a damning indictment of a safety net gone wrong, and a passionate demand for an end to austerity measures hitting those most in need.

-Waterstones Nottingham will be hosting a thought-provoking evening with Guardian journalist Frances Ryan.
+Waterstones Nottingham will be hosting a thought-provoking evening with Frances Ryan who will be in conversation with Guardian journalist Patrick Butler.
 She will be discussing her book Crippled, and the demonization of society's 'most vulnerable'.